ilyaveruk/ilyaveruk/README.md

 # Hello, world!

-I'm Ilya Averuk, a passionate junior software engineer with a love for all things code.
+I'm Ilya Averuk, a passionate software engineer with a love for all things code.

 ###  What I'm Working On